 It didn't occur to me until I heard Baileywick announce Cedric in "Cedric's Apprentice", but even Cedric's title of "the Sorcerer" shows how inept he is.
-Most esteemed wizards, like Cedric's father Goodwin "the Great", have a title that reflects their skill or deeds.
+Most esteemed wizards, like Cedric's father Goodwyn "the Great", have a title that reflects their skill or deeds.
 Cedric isn't even well-known enough to have his own title; he's not a "great" sorcerer, he isn't even a "good" sorcerer.
 He's just a sorcerer.

 Confirmed in "Mystic Meadows" - though by the end, he's been renamed "Cedric the Sensational".

 The first-ever special features a classic example of Didn't Think This Through: Cedric gives Sofia a spell that will put everyone in the ballroom to sleep, but watches it from the ballroom and falls victim to the spell himself.
 In a sense, this is Foreshadowing of Cedric's entire motivation.
 The Amulet of Avalor rewards its wearer's good deeds and punishes their bad deeds.
 Cedric knows this, as he's the one who told Sofia in the first place, and yet, he somehow thinks he can use the object to take over the kingdom.
 If he ever got his hands on it, it would probably be worse than useless in a hostile takeover.

 Confirmed in "Cedric Be Good".
 Cedric finally gets the Amulet and, once it gives him Super Strength, he tries to take over the kingdom and declares that he'll rule with an "iron fist".

 That same episode also offers some justification to why he thinks his plan would work - he's not supposed to wear it to use its power to take over the kingdom, this just ended up happening by accident, and doing good deeds to gain powers is simply his backup plan.
 It also never occurred to him that the amulet would consider his attempted takeover to be a bad deed.